rdtheriault/bashJS/README.md

 # bashJS
-Attempt to recreate the bash experience on a webpage (with no Linux to interact with)
+Attempt to recreate the bash experience on a webpage (with no Linux or other back end to interact with)

 ## Current demo (may not always be the most up to date)